-- Pants that touch the ground or floor; - Wide-legged pants, skin-tight pants; form-fitting clothing; - Holes or patches above the knee; - Pants, dresses, skirts, and shirts that have frayed ends; - See-through clothing; - Sleeveless shirts, blouses, without appropriate (tight-fitting) armholes; - Deep-scooped necklines; - Clothing that shows the bare midriff, bare back or the bare shoulders; - Pajamas, bedroom shoes, or other sleep wear; - Articles of clothing which advertise or display the symbols of drugs, tobacco products or alcoholic beverages; - Clothing which displays or implies profane or obscene language or symbols; - Emblems, insignias, badges, tattoos or other symbols where the effect thereof is to unreasonably attract the attention of other students or cause disruption or interference with the operation of the school; - Hats, sunglasses and caps are not to be worn in the school building unless approved for special occasions (All hats and caps shall be properly stored during the school day). - Chains hanging from wallets or clothing; - Exposure of undergarments of any type; - Visible piercing type jewelry or paraphernalia (other than the ears) including tongue piercing is not allowed; - Display or wearing of any gang articles, paraphernalia or clothing that can be construed as being gang related (e.g., bandanas, sweat bands, head rags, etc.); - Jewelry that is offensive distracts or is studded or pointed is unacceptable.
+- Approved school wear is at principal discretion - Wide-legged pants, skin-tight pants; form-fitting clothing; - Holes above the knee; - See-through clothing; - Sleeveless shirts, blouses, without appropriate (tight-fitting) armholes; - Deep-scooped necklines; - Clothing that shows the bare midriff, bare back or the bare shoulders; - Pajamas, bedroom shoes, or other sleep wear; - Articles of clothing which advertise or display the symbols of drugs, tobacco products or alcoholic beverages; - Clothing which displays or implies profane or obscene language or symbols; - Patches, Emblems, insignias, badges, tattoos or other symbols where the effect thereof is to unreasonably attract the attention of other students or cause disruption or interference with the operation of the school; - Hats, sunglasses and caps are not to be worn in the school building unless approved for special occasions (All hats and caps shall be properly stored during the school day). - Chains hanging from wallets or clothing; - Exposure of undergarments of any type; - Visible piercing type jewelry or paraphernalia (other than the ears - Display or wearing of any gang articles, paraphernalia or clothing that can be construed as being gang related (e.g., bandanas, sweat bands, head rags, etc.); - Jewelry that is offensive distracts or is studded or pointed is unacceptable.
 Heavy chains are not allowed.